heisarzola/unity-development-tools/Gizmos/Sticky Notes/README.md

 * New Notes can be added by selecting a gameobject and pressing CTRL+L

 ## As A Reminder
-* There is a [*newsletter for game development tips, tricks and tutorials*](https://heisarzola.us16.list-manage.com/subscribe?u=711c0d50be32d6a5eca3ccb18&id=43d6d70f28).
-Where you will also receive notifications **when new tools are added to this repository**, for those that are interested.
 * This project's license is located in the repository root under the name "LICENSE.md".

 ## Attributes Acknowledgments